Home Heat Pump Guide

 R410A: The Outgoing Standard

-Status in 2026: R410A is being phased out under UK and EU F-gas regulations.
-Most major manufacturers have already stopped using it in new residential heat pump models.
-You may still encounter it in older stock or commercial systems, but it should not be on your shortlist for a new installation.
+Status in 2026: R410A is being phased out under UK F-gas regulations.
+Most manufacturers have stopped using it in new residential models.
+It should not be on your shortlist for a new installation.

 R32: The Current Mainstream Choice

-R32 (difluoromethane) is a single-component HFC that has become the standard refrigerant in most UK heat pumps installed today.
-It has a GWP of 675 — roughly one-third of R410A's impact.
-It also requires less charge (less refrigerant in the system) and has better thermodynamic properties, meaning heat pumps using R32 tend to be slightly more efficient.
+R32 has a GWP of 675 — roughly one-third of R410A's impact.
+It also requires less charge and has better thermodynamic properties, meaning heat pumps using R32 tend to be slightly more efficient.

-Most current models from Samsung, Mitsubishi, Grant, Daikin, and others use R32.
+Most current models from major brands use R32.
 If you are getting a heat pump installed in 2026, there is a strong chance it will use R32.

 R290: The Future